wp-plugins/thumbnail-grid/readme.txt

 How to install this plugin

 Method 1:
-Coming soon: Install this plugin using the built-in plugin installer:
+Install this plugin using the built-in plugin installer:
 Go to Plugins > Add New.
 Under Search, type “Thumbnail Grid”
 Click Install Now.